 K-5th grade retention is determined by a child's development in conjunction with state mandated benchmarks.
-The state mandates all 6^{th} - 8^{th} graders to meet specific criteria in order to be promoted between 6^{th} , 7^{th} and 8^{th} grades, and into high school.
+The state mandates all 6th- 8th graders to meet specific criteria in order to be promoted between 6th, 7th and 8th grades, and into high school.
+Retention is not confirmed until a formal conference with the Principal.